Skip to content

 def get_var_infos(frame: vs.VideoNode | vs.VideoFrame) -> tuple[vs.VideoFormat, int, int]:

-if isinstance(frame, vs.VideoNode) and not (
+if isinstance(frame, vs.VideoNode) and not (frame.width and frame.height and frame.format):

 with frame.get_frame(0) as frame: